2024 Best Occupational Safety & Health Technology Schools in the Plains States Region

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the osha degree levels they offer.

-Waldorf University is a great decision for students pursuing a degree in occupational safety & health technology.
+Waldorf University is a great option for students interested in a degree in occupational safety & health technology.
 Located in the town of Forest City, Waldorf is a private for-profit university with a small student population.
 A Best Colleges rank of #505 out of 2,217 schools nationwide means Waldorf is a great university overall.

-There were approximately 141 occupational safety & health technology students who graduated with this degree at Waldorf in the most recent data year.
+There were roughly 83 occupational safety & health technology students who graduated with this degree at Waldorf in the most recent data year.

-Every student pursuing a degree in occupational safety & health technology needs to take a look at University of Central Missouri.
-UCM is a fairly large public university located in the town of Warrensburg.
+Any student pursuing a degree in occupational safety & health technology has to check out University of Central Missouri.
+UCM is a large public university located in the distant town of Warrensburg.
 This university ranks 21st out of 48 schools for overall quality in the state of Missouri.

-There were about 56 occupational safety & health technology students who graduated with this degree at UCM in the most recent data year.
+There were roughly 66 occupational safety & health technology students who graduated with this degree at UCM in the most recent data year.

-It's difficult to beat Pittsburg State University if you wish to pursue a degree in occupational safety & health technology.
-Located in the distant town of Pittsburg, Pitt State is a public university with a moderately-sized student population.
-This university ranks 11th out of 47 colleges for overall quality in the state of Kansas.
+It is hard to beat Pittsburg State University if you want to pursue a degree in occupational safety & health technology.
+Located in the town of Pittsburg, Pitt State is a public university with a moderately-sized student population.
+This university ranks 11th out of 47 schools for overall quality in the state of Kansas.

-There were roughly 14 occupational safety & health technology students who graduated with this degree at Pitt State in the most recent data year.
+There were approximately 10 occupational safety & health technology students who graduated with this degree at Pitt State in the most recent year we have data available.

-Any student pursuing a degree in occupational safety & health technology has to look into University of Minnesota - Duluth.
-UMN Duluth is a medium-sized public university located in the small city of Duluth.
+Every student who is interested in occupational safety & health technology has to check out University of Minnesota - Duluth.
+UMN Duluth is a moderately-sized public university located in the small city of Duluth.
 A Best Colleges rank of #328 out of 2,217 colleges nationwide means UMN Duluth is a great university overall.

-There were about 10 occupational safety & health technology students who graduated with this degree at UMN Duluth in the most recent data year.
+There were about 10 occupational safety & health technology students who graduated with this degree at UMN Duluth in the most recent year we have data available.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.